RSPCA removes Zouma's pet cats

 Last updated on .From the section West Ham

-Animal charity the RSPCA has taken West Ham defender Kurt Zouma's two pet cats away after videos emerged on social media of him kicking and slapping one of them.
+Animal charity the RSPCA has taken West Ham defender Kurt Zouma's pet cats away after videos emerged on social media of him kicking and slapping one of them.

 The Royal Society for the Prevention of Cruelty to Animals is liaising with Essex Police about the incident.